dplanaguma/dotdigital/exampleSite/content/en/homepage/opener.md

 title: "Welcome"
 weight: 1
 ---
+**Boost your business with expert paid media, digital strategy, and marketing automation—unlock more sales and clients today.**
 `Hugo-Scroll` theme alternates colors of sections that are placed on single page.
 The landing screen is meant to be visually striking.